LS-Instruments/WebSocket-Actor/README.md

 ## Abstract messages

-Two abstract messages must be subclassed to allow the interaction of either a WebSocket Server, a WebSocket Service or a WebSocket Client to interact with the corresponding subscriber actor.
+Two abstract messages must be subclassed to allow the interaction of either a WebSocket Server, a WebSocket Service or a WebSocket Client with the corresponding subscriber actor.

 ### WebSocket Connection Handler Msg.lvclass